expo/expo/docs/versions/unversioned/sdk/linking.md

 #### Returns

-An object with the following keys:
+A promise that resolves to an object with the following keys:

 -   **path (_string_)** -- The path specified by the url used to open the app.
 -   **queryParams (_object_)** -- The set of query parameters specified by the query string of the url used to open the app.